GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/ddPCR.rst

 2. Obtain 20X assay mixes that include a probe and matching primer set.

    We make these in 100 µL aliquots, which is enough for ~90 reactions.
-   They are stored in A.B.A.'s rack in Olaf (-20ºC) and should be thawed on ice.
+   They are stored in the shared ddPCR box in Olaf (-20ºC) and should be thawed on ice.

     **20X Assay Mix**: